Böckten: Geography

 Böckten has an area, As of 2009, of 2.28 km2.
 Of this area, 0.98 km2 or 43.0% is used for agricultural purposes, while 0.95 km2 or 41.7% is forested.
 Of the rest of the land, 0.33 km2 or 14.5% is settled (buildings or roads), 0.03 km2 or 1.3% is either rivers or lakes.

 Of the built up area, industrial buildings made up 1.8% of the total area while housing and buildings made up 6.6% and transportation infrastructure made up 5.3%.
 Out of the forested land, 39.9% of the total land area is heavily forested and 1.8% is covered with orchards or small clusters of trees.
 Of the agricultural land, 20.6% is used for growing crops and 18.9% is pastures, while 3.5% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

 Böckten is situated in the Ergolz valley.
 This valley is named after Basel-Country's main river, the Ergolz, which flows into the Rhine before Basel and was already a drinking water source for the Romans.
 In this valley, Böckten lies between its two main neighbouring municipalities Sissach (located westward, towards Liestal and Basel) and Gelterkinden (located eastward, towards Olten).

 Böckten's remaining two neighbouring municipalities – apart from the before mentioned Sissach and Gelterkinden – are the smaller Thürnen and Rickenbach, which lead into separate smaller valleys.
 The latter is the first municipality of the Homburg valley, which leads towards the Hauenstein hills.

 Böckten's center lies 385 meters above sea level.
 However, its hills (in the forests) reach up to 740 meters.

 General information

 While Böckten has grown together with Gelterkinden during the 1980s and 1990s, it remains separate from Sissach to this day.
 Nevertheless, it is mainly attached to Sissach in administrative matters (e.g. school system, church).
 Its location between these bigger municipalities, that both possess an express train railway station, makes Böckten much more connected to the nearby centers (most notably Basel and Liestal) than most other localities of comparable size.

+Unlike in neighbouring Sissach and Gelterkinden, there are no church bells in Böckten to wake you at 6am.